mosra/magnum-bindings/doc/python/magnum.math.rst

         >>> m = Matrix4.scaling((0.5, 0.5, 1.0))
         >>> np.array(m.diagonal())
-        array([0.5, 0.5, 1. , 1. ])
+        array([0.5, 0.5, 1. , 1. ], dtype=float32)

     For matrices it's a bit more complicated, since Magnum is using column-major layout while numpy defaults to row-major (but can do column-major as well).
+To ensure proper conversions, the buffer protocol implementation for matrix types handles the layout conversion as well.
-Matrices thus implement the buffer protocol for both directions of the conversion to give numpy proper metadata and while they are implicitly convertible from/to types implementing a buffer protocol, they *are not* implicitly convertible from/to plain tuples like vectors are.
+    While the matrix are implicitly convertible from/to types implementing a buffer protocol, they *are not* implicitly convertible from/to plain tuples like vectors are.

     To simplify the implementation, Magnum matrices are convertible only from 32-bit and 64-bit floating-point types (:py:`'f'` and :py:`'d'` numpy